 How to Grow Dahlias

-The stunning colors and textures of dahlias makes them the delight of gardeners.
+The stunning colors and textures of dahlias make them the delight of gardeners.
 Periodic feeding of fertilizer high in potassium ensures healthy blooms throughout the season.
-Dead heading also help get more blooms.
+Deadheading also helps get more blooms.

 Making Flowers Last

 After cutting dahlia flowers for arrangements, you can make your dahlias last longer by placing the stems in a jar of hot water.
 Make sure you have at least 2 inches of the flower stalk in the water, not any more than that.

 Allow the water to come to room temperature in a non-heated place before you arrange them.
 The immersed part of the stems look a little browned out, but the flowers last for almost a week and stay as gorgeous as ever in a vase.

 - Did you know that dahlias are edible?
 However, I personally think that the ornamental value of the flower far outweighs its value as a food.

 - Dahlia tubers were first used in the treatment of diabetes.